-When the call is cleared prematurely or a call failure occurs, the rules of Section 5.8 of Recommendation Q.931 and of Recommendation X.21 apply.
+When the call is cleared prematurely or a call failure occurs, the rules of 5.8/Q.931 and of Recommendation X.21 apply.
 The following procedures are derived for the mutual mapping between the R and the S/T reference points.